 Onboarding is where a lot of companies drop the ball in person, and onboarding remotely is a bigger ball to drop because you have less context with that person.
 With onboarding processes, you want to set out very quickly what success and failure looks like, and then put feedback loops in place as fast as possible.
 This is your chance to impress your new employees, and you show them your support during their first steps inside the organisation.

 The aim of onboarding is that the new team member gets to know the organisation, the vision, mission and goals, the people they will work with, their position, the tools they have available and how to be successful within their new role.
 Building this process in a proactive way where your new team member has a good reason to contact all the people they need, will speed up the way they will go through their first weeks while working through their tasks.

-A great platform that can be used is Trello, an intuitive and simple board where you can add the tasks to be completed, as for example the tasks to have a new employee all set up, and assign these to the person that works on that particular task, and this way the newbee will know how the internal process is, the status of their set up and meet people inside the company.
+A great platform that can be used is Trello, an intuitive and simple board where you can add the tasks to be completed, for example, the tasks to have a new employee all setup, and assign these to the person that works on that particular task, and this way the newbie will know how the internal process is, the status of their set up and meet people inside the company.

 A buddy system is a great HR tool when it comes to employee onboarding.
 Implemented well, the buddy system supports an immediate personal connection between new hires, their teams and the wider organization.
-The buddy must be aware about the importance of having someone dedicated to checking in on new hires which at the end supports long-term employee engagement and organisational commitment.
+The buddy must be aware of the importance of having someone dedicated to checking in on new hires which in the end supports long-term employee engagement and organisational commitment.

 How can you spark reflection, collaboration and learning in virtual teams?